 On Tuesday, the Marine Corps’ Office of Public Affairs announced the nomination of Colonel Lorna Mahlock by President Donald Trump to serve as brigadier general in the United States military.
-If she is confirmed, Mahlock will move up to the rank of Lieutenant General, take over the assignment as director of the Marine Corps Staff, and become the first black woman to serve in that role.
+If she is confirmed, Mahlock will take over the assignment as director of the Marine Corps Staff, and become the first black woman to serve in that role.

 Brigadier General Hazel W. Johnson-Brown was the first black woman general officer and the first black chief of the Army Nurse Corps.

 The United States Marine Corps, which has long been dominated by white men, launched a marketing campaign in 2012 in an effort to diversify its ranks.
 They ran television ads during college and professional football games, placed ads in sports magazines, and uploaded a series of online videos, which senior officers told the New York Times would “resonate with young people in general, but women and blacks in particular.”